Oxio Internet Review (2025) – Plans, Prices, Reviews

 Plans available in: Alberta, British Columbia, Manitoba, Ontario, Quebec, Saskatchewan

-This is my honest Oxio internet review after switching from TELUS where I was paying over $130 a month for internet.
-The speeds were fine, but the pricing was way too high and customer service was frustrating at best.
-I finally decided to make a change and moved to Oxio, and after a few months of real-world use, I can confidently say it’s been a huge upgrade.
+This is my honest Oxio internet review after switching from TELUS, where I was paying over $130 a month.
+The speeds were fine, but the price was way too high and customer service was frustrating.

 Why I Switched to Oxio

 One of the first things that stood out about Oxio is how simple and transparent they are.
-Their website is super user friendly, you can actually understand what you’re paying for, and there are no surprises.
-It’s all month to month.
-There are no contracts, no promo pricing that jumps after 6 months, and no pressure to bundle TV or phone like with the big providers.
+Their website is super user-friendly, you can actually understand what you’re paying for, and there are no surprises.

 I also appreciate that they don’t try to upsell you on things you don’t need.
 What you see is what you get.
 And that’s refreshing.